routejs/docs/Routing.md

 It will match everything after `/user/` till `/`, for example:
 - `/user/abc`
+- `/user/xyz/`
 - `/user/123`
 - `/user/abc?id=10`

-Routejs also support all valid regular expression in http routes.
+Routejs also support all valid regular expression in route parameters.

 Regular expression:
 ```js